- JS Introduction

 Object Methods:

-// Method to Display Full Name
+// Method to Display Full Name using 'this'

 person.fullName = function() {